hash function selection for cybergraph particles

 8. Commitment Layer Architecture

 The hash function serves only as the identity layer.
-Higher-order properties (set membership, similarity, ranking) are derived through the graph structure, not encoded in the CID.
+Higher-order properties (set membership, similarity, tri-kernel) are derived through the graph structure, not encoded in the CID.

 Layer 0 — Identity (immutable, stored)